 EDUCATION:

-Bachelor's degree OR HS Diploma/GED and 2 years experience in the mental health/related field OR Mental Health Specialist certificate
+Bachelor's degree OR HS Diploma/GED and 2 year's experience in the mental health/related field OR Mental Health Specialist certificate

-BLS Certificate
+Current BLS Certificate Required

 EXPERIENCE:

-* Patient care skills acquired through one year of previous direct patient care experience preferred
+Patient care skills acquired through one year of previous direct patient care experience preferred.

 * Demonstrated skill in developing helpful relationships with patients, families and staff